brndnmtthws/brndn-io/content/posts/cars-are-insane/index.md

 out of the atmosphere.
 It's been shown that by adding greenery adjacent to roads, it also reduces pollution, but not as much as just not having a road.

+The [obesity epidemic is likely caused by cars](https://pubmed.ncbi.nlm.nih.gov/15261894/), at least in part.
 Road pollution has been [linked to dementia, Parkinson's disease, Alzheimer’s disease and multiple sclerosis](https://ehjournal.biomedcentral.com/articles/10.1186/s12940-020-0565-4).
 It's also been [linked to lung